 But with paid services, you have complete control of your site.
 Plus, every blog article belongs to you, and the SEO (Search Engine Optimization) work you perform benefits your blog and not the host.

+You're almost half of the way of your guide on how to start a review blog and the next step is naming your blog.
 A domain name is nothing but your blog’s address.
 It’s what your audience will use to search for your site online.
 If the name of your blog is “My Tech Reviews,” for instance, your site URL will be MyTechReviews.com.

 Your review blog name or domain name needs to be short and straightforward, and it should be one that people can easily remember and look up instantly when they wish to visit your blog.